-You can contact the Educational Service Centre (Team Graduate School) by email or phone.
+You can contact Education & Studentaffairs (Team Graduate School) by email or phone.
 You can also make an appointment to speak to one of the programme officers.

 Master of Sciences programmes staff

 Programme Director Health Sciences Professor Myriam Hunink, MD, PhD